Home » Transportation » Transportation Planning

 4. Traffic calming actions: textured material, intersection bump-outs, curb extensions, center refuge islands, and raised intersection tables.

-5. Streetscape environment: appropriate trees, landscaping, bio-swales and rain gardens, permeable paving material, and buffers between the street and sidewalk.
+5. Streetscape environment: site appropriate trees, landscaping, bio-swales and rain gardens, permeable paving material, and buffers between the street and sidewalk.

 6. ADA compliant features: curb ramps, detectable tactile cues and warnings, accessible pedestrian signals, and longer walk intervals.

-8. Access management: driveway consolidations, modifications and closures.
+8. Access management: driveway consolidations, modifications, and closures.

 Bus Transit